Pecnut/course-intro-to-cpp/README.md

 * Harder version: Look up the data type for `true` and `false` in C++

 ## Part 3.
-Classes and preparing for real science
+Pointers, classes and preparing for real science

 ### 12. Pointers